Unity-Technologies/com.unity.multiplayer.docs/docs/migration/upgrade-guide.md

 ### `NetworkBehavior` changes

 There are two main changes in `NetworkBehavior`.
 First, the `NetworkStart` method becomes `OnNetworkSpawn`, and we introduced `OnNetworkDespawn` to keep things symmetrical.
 Second, `OnDestroy` now needs to be overridden since NetworkBehavior already uses it.

+## Changes in behaviour

+We tried to keep the behaviour changes minimal put two changes may cause errors in your scripts.
+First, the `NetworkManager` now does its connection shut down when the application quits.
+If you were doing it by yourself, you would end up with an error saying that you tried to disconnect twice.
+Second, the library now fires all the `OnValueChanged` events from the `NetworkVariable` **after** the `OnNetworkSpawn` (previously known as `NetworkStart`) method has returned.
+You will need to refactor any scripts depending on this order accordingly.